Experienced builders READ THIS.

 Fit the Z180 CPU into its socket as illustrated to the right.
 This must be fitted the correct way around.
 The socket and IC both have a small chamfer in the position indicated.

 Take care to insert the Z180 CPU level.
 Avoid pressing one side in while the other side is still raised.
-If you need to remove the IC it is worth getting a special tool which hooks under opposite corners of component so that it can be lifted out evenly.
+If you need to remove the IC it is worth getting a special tool that hooks under opposite corners of the component so that it can be lifted out evenly.

 If the oscillator has not been soldered directly to the board, insert it into socket X1.

 Pin 1 of the oscillator is normally indicated by a ‘sharp’ corner, while the other three corners are rounded.

 Fit jumper shunts in the positions shown below.